Chart Color Schemes

 Geelong shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Geelong is significantly higher than broader benchmarks.
-As of a certain date, 41.9% of residents aged 15 and above held university qualifications, compared to 21.7% in the rest of Victoria and 27.3% in the SA3 area.
-This high educational attainment positions the area strongly for knowledge-based opportunities.
-Bachelor degrees are the most common at 26.6%, followed by postgraduate qualifications at 10.7% and graduate diplomas at 4.6%.
-Trade and technical skills are also prominent, with 27.3% of residents aged 15 and above holding vocational credentials - advanced diplomas at 10.8% and certificates at 16.5%.
+Geelong's educational attainment is notably high, with 41.9% of residents aged 15 and above holding university qualifications.
+This figure exceeds the broader benchmark of 21.7% in the rest of Victoria and 27.3% in the SA3 area.
+The area's strong educational advantage positions it well for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 26.6%, followed by postgraduate qualifications (10.7%) and graduate diplomas (4.6%).
+Vocational credentials are also prominent, with 27.3% of residents aged 15 and above holding such qualifications – advanced diplomas account for 10.8% and certificates for 16.5%.

-Educational participation is notably high, with 29.1% of residents currently enrolled in formal education.
-This includes 14.0% in tertiary education, 5.4% in primary education, and 4.5% pursuing secondary education.
+Educational participation is notably high in Geelong, with 29.1% of residents currently enrolled in formal education.
+This includes 14.0% pursuing tertiary education, 5.4% in primary education, and 4.5% in secondary education.

 Frequently Asked Questions - Education